rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ### Triggering a protection

 Once the protection policy named "VMware create three tiers" was bound to the virtual machine as shown above, I then issued a trigger to create cloud protection against the virtual machine “0-Linux-Demo-VM02” to create one-off cloud-protection.
-This example below also provides some idea on validating whether the protection completed properly.

 The below list detailed the required steps:

 1. I figured out the protection-jobs that is associated with the cloud backup of the virtual machine “0-Linux-Demo-VM02.”
 I used HPE GreenLake [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/DataManagementJobsList/)for Backup and Recovery **GET /backup-recovery/v1beta1/protection-jobs** and **filter “assetInfo/id eq {VM-id}”** associated with the virtual-machine as shown below.
-Note that the variable {vmId} contained the value of the virtual machine id as discovered in previous step, namely "<virtual-machine-id>".
-The response body’s JSON structure contained the id of the protection jobs associated with “0-Linux-Demo-VM02.”
+Note that the variable {vmId} contained the value of the virtual machine id as discovered in previous step, namely "\<virtual-machine-id\>".
+The response body’s JSON structure contained the id of the protection jobs associated with “0-Linux-Demo-VM02”.
+The API used for this: **GET /backup-recovery/v1beta1/protection-jobs?filter=assetInfo/id eq {{vmId}}&select=assetInfo,id,operational,protections.**

-Parameters used for this API execution:

-   •	**filter = assetInfo/id eq <virtual-machine-id>**

-   •	**select = assetInfo,id,operational,protections**

 ![API to figure out protection-jobs](/img/api-to-figure-out-protection-jobs.png)